STEAMengineers/STEAMengineers.github.io/_pages/about.md

 ### Snoof

 An artist and maker with too many skills to list here.
-She's got years of experience delivering community workshops for children and adults alike.
-You can see a sample of her work [here](https://robotorium.co.uk/gallery/).
+They've got years of experience delivering community workshops for children and adults alike.
+You can see a sample of their work [here](https://www.facebook.com/TheRobotorium).

 ### Chris